Cluj-Napoca National Theatre: History

 In 1940, as a result of the Second Vienna Award, the theatre, like other Romanian institutions, had to move to the Romanian part of the artificially divided Transylvania.
 While the local university moved to Sibiu, the national theatre moved to Timișoara.
 In December 1945, at the end of World War II, as Cluj became part of Romania once again, the theatrical institution returned to Cluj and restarted its activity, under the directorship of Aurel Buteanu.

-Between 1948 and 1964, although under the initial stages of the Communist regime, the theatre remarkably managed to keep true to its artistic values.
+Between 1948 and 1964, although under the initial stages of the Communist regime, the theatre managed to keep true to its artistic values.
 Famous names of the time include Marietta Sadova, Ștefan Braborescu, Radu Stanca, Viorica Cernucan, Maia Țipan-Kaufmann, Ligia Moga, Gheorghe M. Nuțescu, Emilia Hodiș, Gheorghe Radu, Aurel Giurumia, Alexandru Munte, and Silvia Ghelan.

-After 1965, as Vlad Mugur became its director, the theatre focused on aesthetic values, refusing the ideological and moralising line imposed by the increasingly strict Communist authorities.
+After 1965, with Vlad Mugur as director, the theatre focused on aesthetic values, refusing the ideological and moralising line imposed by the increasingly strict Communist authorities.
 The performances became based on a balanced type of Modernism.
 In this period the National Theatre established itself as an important European theatrical institution, due to the prestigious artistic tours in Italy with performances such as Iphigeneia in Tauris by Euripides, Caligula by Albert Camus, A Midsummer Night's Dream by William Shakespeare.
 Among the young famous artists of the time there were Silvia Popovici, Valentino Dain, Melania Ursu, Valeria Seciu, George Motoi, Dorel Vișan, and Anton Tauf.

-The directors that followed, Ion Vlad, Maia Țipan-Kaufmann, Petre Bucșa, Constantin Cubleșan, and Horia Bădescu, continued to try (and succeeded quite frequently) to avoid the Communist censorship by maintaining a balance between national and universal dramatic texts and between classical and modern elements.
+The directors that followed, Ion Vlad, Maia Țipan-Kaufmann, Petre Bucșa, Constantin Cubleșan, and Horia Bădescu, continued to try, often successfully, to avoid Communist censorship by maintaining a balance between national and universal dramatic texts and between classical and modern elements.
 Famous artists of the time include Mihai Măniuțiu, Gelu Bogdan Ivașcu, Maria Munteanu, Ileana Negru, Miriam Cuibus, Marius Bodochi, Petre Băcioiu, and Dorin Andone.
 In this period, performances such as Săptămîna luminată by Mihail Săulescu, The Lesson by Eugène Ionesco, and Murder in the Cathedral by T. S. Eliot were staged during several tours in England, France, Yugoslavia, Finland, the United States, and Egypt.